zestedesavoir/zmarkdown/packages/zmarkdown/README.md

 ## Features
  - Convert Markdown to HTML ;
- - Convert Markdown to EPUB file ;
+ - Convert Markdown to EPUB compatible HTML ;
  - Convert Markdown to LaTeX ;
  - Convert Markdown to TEX file.